shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 In this task, you will perform the following changes to the form:

-- replace the sub-grid for the many-to-many relationship between Project and Outcome with a sub-grid for the Project Outcome table
+- Replace the sub-grid for the many-to-many relationship between Project and Outcome with a sub-grid for the Project Outcome table

 1. Select the **Outcomes** tab.